 7 Forms of Yoga for Strength Athletes

-Posted March 23, 2012 in Yoga No Comments »
+Posted October 9, 2024 in Yoga No Comments »

 Think you are too Swole to do yoga?
 Think again fool!
+If you are Swole, you NEED yoga for strength athletes!

 Studies indicate that yoga combats common ailments of modern man such as depression, osteoarthritis, and stress.
 By fighting off these diseases, we have a better chance of recovering from intense workouts and illness.

 The practice of yoga involves the union of the mind, body, and spirit.
 It is a combination of breathing, flowing movements, stretching, endurance, balance, and even strength training.
-Most of the commercial yoga you find in western culture tends to prioritize the physical benefits, although the best instructors will teach you how to maximize the mental and spiritual benefits as well.
+Most of the commercial yoga you find in Western culture tends to prioritize the physical benefits, although the best instructors will teach you how to maximize the mental and spiritual benefits as well.

 7 Forms of Yoga for Strength Athletes